fbpx

 Universities need to have a well-thought-out plan for successful patent monetization.
 They can even utilize automated tools, for that matter.
 Here is a list of tools that can help in building a monetization strategy: Automated tools that help in patent monetization.

 Even in the current tough patent marketplace, a portfolio with strong evidence of use charts commands good money.
 Evidence of use charts are documents that provide evidence that other companies have used your patented technology.
-This document helps prospective buyers of your patent get a fair idea about the worth of your patent.
+These documents help prospective buyers of your patent get a fair idea about the worth of your patent.

 When an on-offer patent portfolio involves many patents, it’s not advisable to prepare evidence-of-use charts for all patents in the portfolio — since this will involve a lot of time and money.
 Instead, the smart approach will be identifying various technology clusters in your patent portfolio and then locating key patents in each cluster.